infinum/frontend-handbook/JavaScript/Angular.md

 We recommend implementing two-way binding for components which hold some internal state and you want to be able to pass values down and you also want to update outer component value if something changes internally.
 Good example would be some kind of counter component.

 Another type of component for which you might consider implementing two-way binding are components which are used in a similar manner as inputs, checkboxes and similar elements used within forms.
 For such cases it is usually better to implement [ControlValueAccessor](https://angular.io/api/forms/ControlValueAccessor) instead.
+More on that in section about working with forms.

 ## Routing and Lazy Loading